Inscrutability of reference: Illustration by the use of gavagai

-Quine does not want to show that those native speakers might speak in interestingly different ways and we cannot know about it, but rather that there is nothing to be known.
-Not only is it impossible to discern, by any method, the correct translation and referential relation of gavagai, but, in fact, there is not even a correct answer to this question.
-To make sense of the word gavagai either way, the linguist simply has to assume that the native speaker does not refer to complicated terms like rabbits-tropes.
-The finding, then, that gavagai means rabbit is not really a translation, but merely a common sense interpretation.
+The point Quine means to make is that there is no true translation.
+It is impossible to discern, by any method, the correct translation and referential relation of gavagai; there is not even a correct answer to this question.
+To make sense of the word gavagai either way, the linguist has to assume that the speaker does not refer to complicated terms like rabbits-tropes.
+Thus, gavagai meaning rabbit is not really a translation, but merely a common sense interpretation.

-It is important to note that indeterminacy and inscrutability not only occur in the course of translating something from a native, unknown language into a familiar one, but among every language.
+This occurs in every language, not just in the hypothetical.
 This holds also for languages which are quite similar, like German and Dutch, and even for speakers of the same language.
-One cannot with certainty say, what exactly one's conversational partner refers to, when that person is talking about a rabbit.
-We commonly use the homophonic rule in those cases, i.e., if an individual utters rabbit, we assume the individual uses it in the same way we do.
-But, as has been shown, there are multiple possibilities which can be indistinguishable from one another.
-This also applies in our own case.
-We ourselves do not know what it is we are referring to in using the word rabbit, that is because there is, in Quine's word, no fact of the matter at all.
-One must not, however, use different possible referential objects in the same translation, because they are incommensurable and the resulting translation hypothesis would contain logical fallacies.
+One cannot say with certainty what exactly one's conversational partner refers to when that person is talking about a rabbit.
+One commonly uses the homophonic rule in those cases: if an individual says rabbit, it's natural to assume the individual uses it in the same way we do.
+But, based on the hypothetical, there are multiple possibilities which can be indistinguishable from one another.
+Quine asserts that this also applies to our internal language.
+We ourselves do not know what it is we are referring to in using the word rabbit, that is because there is, in Quine's word, "no fact of the matter" at all.
+Using different possible referential objects in the same translation, however, can cause logical fallacies within the translation hypothesis, so it should be avoided.